wpswings/woo-refund-and-exchange-lite/readme.txt

 = 4.3.3 - Released on 27 October 2023 =
 * New: Compatibility with WP(6.4.1) and WC(8.3.1)
-* New: Compatibility With Cart and Checkout Block.
+* New: Compatibility With Woocommerce Cart and Checkout Block.

 = 4.3.2 - Released on 27 October 2023 =
 * New: Added a feature to allow the Refund, Exchange, and Cancellation for a specific time period.